havelund/fomac-k/README.md

 # fomac-k
-Paper (Verified Change) on K for the FoMaC journal
+Paper (Verified Change) on K for the FoMaC journal.